aqaPayam/NakhBot/docs/domain/02-entities.md

 Does not notify the receiver, does not create Like, does not appear in Liked By, and does not create Match.

+A sender may have at most 5 concurrent PendingNakh records with status `pending_payment`.

+PendingNakhes form a sender-level unpaid queue ordered by `created_at`.

+When credits are added to the sender’s CreditAccount, eligible unpaid PendingNakhes are automatically settled in FIFO order while sufficient credits remain.

+An unpaid PendingNakh expires after 14 days.

 #### Nakh

 Paid strong signal sent from one user to another.